-STOCKBRIDGE - If you've followed football in Henry County, you've known for some time about Stockbridge football and the danger the program can bring to a team.
+STOCKBRIDGE — If you’ve followed football in Henry County, you’ve known for some time about Stockbridge football and the danger the program can bring to a rival team.

 The athletes are always dangerous in the right system and a name that really showed up a lot over the course of 2018 was Isaiah Taylor.
 But he’s graduated, and in his stead, a young brother poised to take over.

 Twelve games are under Jalen Taylor’s belt entering this year, including a number of defensive appearances.
 Taylor is a safety and wide receiver and continues to improve.
 Especially because he has a goal to accomplish.